ground-truth-ai/amlaidatatests/README.md

 ### AMLAIDatatests

-This is a work in progress, early development build of amlaidatatests.

-User guide and documentation are located at https://amlaidatatests.readthedocs.io/en/latest/
+User guide and documentation for amlaidatatests are located at https://amlaidatatests.readthedocs.io/en/latest/.

-#### Building the documentation
+#### Issues

-`sphinx-autobuild docs docs/_build/html`
+Please raise any issues with amlaidatatests at on [github](https://github.com/ground-truth-ai/amlaidatatests/issues).